samhocevar/wincompose/README.md

 ﻿WinCompose
 ==========

-A compose key for Windows, free and opensource, created by Sam Hocevar.
+A compose key for Windows, free and open-source, created by Sam Hocevar.

 A **compose key** allows to easily write special characters such as **é ž à ō û ø ☺ ¤ ∅ « ♯ ⸘ Ⓚ ㊷ ♪ ♬** using short and often